Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 Although the posterior probability density function is computable in the entire parameter space (as long as the waveform model is valid) via Eq.~\ref{eq:posterior}, it is impossible to compute it all over the space due to the high dimensionality.
 Instead, stochastic sampling algorithms are used to obtain a set of samples that follows the distribution given by Eq.~\ref{eq:posterior}.

-MCMC and nested sampling are two families of sampling algorithms.
-MCMC has a set of walkers randomly walking in the parameter space, with a higher probability of walking towards regions of higher target probability.
-Over a sufficiently long period of iterations, the trace of the walkers converges to the target probability distribution, which is designed to be the posterior probability.
-Nested sampling works with a set of live points drawn from the prior distribution.
-The live point with the lowest likelihood value will be discarded and a new point will be drawn from the space expanded by the remaining live points.
-Repeating this process, the live points will eventually form the posterior space.
+MCMC and nested sampling are two families of sampling algorithms. {MCMC constructs a Markov chain whose equilibrium distribution is the target distribution.
+Over time, the chain wanders through the parameter space, producing samples with a density that approximates the target distribution.} {Nested sampling is designed to calculate the evidence integral, the denominator of Eq.~\ref{eq:posterior}~\cite{skilling2004}.
+It works by initially drawing a set of `live points' from the prior distribution, then iteratively removing and replacing the sample with the lowest likelihood.
+As the algorithm progresses the live points occupy a geometrically shrinking volume of parameter space, whose volume can be statistically estimated.
+After the algorithm reaches the peak, the nested samples can be reweighted to draw or approximate the posterior distribution.}

-A number of variants of MCMC and nested sampling algorithms have been used in GW astronomy. \texttt{dynesty} is the most widely used in recent LVK public data~\cite{LIGOScientific:2021usb, KAGRA:2021vkt}, although many novel samplers are being developed to achieve faster speeds.
-For example, \texttt{nessai}~\cite{Williams:2023ppp, Williams:2021qyt} is a nested sampling algorithm enhanced with machine learning and importance sampling, and it reduces the number of likelihood evaluations by an order of magnitude in GW source PE compared with \texttt{dynesty}.
-In this work, we use \texttt{nessai}, as we find it offers significantly improved speed and convergence for 3G PE tasks compared to \texttt{dynesty}.
+A number of variants of MCMC and nested sampling algorithms have been used in GW astronomy. \texttt{dynesty}~\cite{Speagle_2020} is the most widely used in recent LVK public data~\cite{LIGOScientific:2021usb, KAGRA:2021vkt}, although many novel samplers are being developed to achieve faster speeds.
+For example, \texttt{nessai}~\cite{Williams:2023ppp, Williams:2021qyt} is a nested sampling algorithm enhanced with machine learning and importance sampling, and it reduces the number of likelihood evaluations by an order of magnitude in GW source PE compared with \texttt{dynesty}. {We find that \texttt{dynesty} { {v2.1.4}}~\cite{sergey_koposov_2024_12537467} with the configuration used in the LVK production in the third observing run performs extremely slowly in our 3G simulations, while \texttt{nessai} {{v0.8.1}}~\cite{michael_j_williams_2023_7828161}} offers significantly improved speed and convergence without any fine-tuning.
+Therefore, we use {\texttt{nessai}} throughout this work.